SIMEXP/fmriprep-denoise-benchmark/content/research_report/results-group.md

 We plotted the correlations among connectomes denoised with different denoisng strategies to get a general sense of the data.

 We see connectome denoised with or without global signal regressor formed two separate clusters.
-The baseline and ICA-AROMA denoised connectome do not belong to any clusters.
+The baseline and ICA-AROMA {cite:p}`aroma` denoised connectome do not belong to any clusters.
 ICA-AROMA potentially captures much more different source of noise than the others.

 ```{code-cell}